Installing Puppy Linux

 Near the top of the desktop you'll find an Install icon, like

-the image at upper left.
+the image at upper top.
 Click that to begin the install process.
 When the

 install window comes up, you'll see a list of install options.
 Select

 the Universal Installer option.
-Above right you see a portion of that
+Above bottom you see a portion of that

 window for illustration.